 Sunglasses and insect repellent are the yin to the yang of wet-weather gear; when you need them, you really need them.
 And in some locations – Scottish highlands, Scandinavia, New Zealand during midges/mosquito season – life will be almost unbearable without some defence against the locals.
-A tick remover is always a good thing to have to hand.

 In these Covid-19 times carry a reusable mask to use in shops or when interacting with people.

 Careful choice of basic everyday kit (clothing for all weathers, shelter, navigation equipment) should help you avoid emergency situations.
 As does knowing your options, if any, for bailing out of a trip or changing plans if the weather is far worse than expected, or if other unexpected events throw up challenges.
-But still consider the following items, especially on remote camping trips.

 Tech kit is fragile so it requires protection (drybags or Pelican cases) and usually needs extras, (chargers, micro-SD cards cables, connections or whatever else) – make sure you bring the right peripherals, because forgetting just one element can render it useless dead weight.